chef/automate/components/docs-chef-io/content/automate/notifications.md

 ## Notifications

 Chef Automate notifications uses webhooks to send alerts for failures of Chef Infra Client runs and InSpec compliance scans.
-You can send notifications to ServiceNow, Slack channels, Slack users, or any other service that supports webhook integrations.
+You can send notifications to Slack channels, Slack users, or any other service that supports webhook integrations.
 Notifications are sent for all failures.
 To ignore a failure, set the `ignore_failure` attribute to `true` on the resource.

 By default only Admins of Chef Automate may create and manage notifications.